gmirsky/zth-k8s-postgresql/README.md

 Error: container not found
 ```

-This is what you should see when the cluster has been deployed:
+This is what you should see when the cluster has been fully deployed:

 ```bash
 kubectl cnpg status -n dev cluster-example                                                                                                                                               ─╯